-The proceeds of the Loan Facility are being utilized to pursue on-going exploration activity by the Company as well as to meet working capital requirements.
+The proceeds of current and future investor funding in addition to the loan facility will be utilised to pursue on-going exploration activity by the Company as well as to meet working capital requirements.
 ActivEX continues to monitor and maintain strict controls on overhead expenses and cashflow management.